Skip to main content

 A site-wide toggle for the property-aware chat behavior:

-- PMS Knowledge Base custom field: dropdown of all property meta keys.
+• PMS Knowledge Base custom field: a picker of the custom fields found across your published properties.
 The Concierge reads this field per property and includes it in the prompt.
-Default:
+Default: homerunner_concierge_kb.
+If your PMS doesn’t sync a knowledge field, leave it and author content manually below.

-This tab gives you a bulk browser to review or edit local knowledge across the whole catalog in one place.
-A few sentences on your top properties (house rules, local tips, owner notes) noticeably sharpens answers.
+A single table lists every published property, drawing on the PMS-synced custom field and a per-property local field you can edit by hand.
+Review or edit local knowledge across the whole catalog in one place: a few sentences on your top properties (house rules, local tips, owner notes) noticeably sharpens answers.
 See Property Chat.

 Self-Assessment #